isomerpages/nlb-discovereads/_events/bookbugsx/2a-book-bugs-explorers.md

 <img src="/images/events/bookbugsx/Book Bugs Banner_Seas.png" alt="Your journey is just beginning" style="width: 100%">

 Welcome to Book Bugs: Explorers of Stories Past!
-Are you ready for an adventure?
+Your adventure is just beginning!
 Click on the Bug-o-pedia (the guide to all things Book Bugs) below to download it and prepare for your journey!

+In the past 2 months, you've gained wisdom from all the bugs residing in the Magical Forests.
+Now facing the Mysterious Seas, you'll find yourself searching for the secrets the waves are hiding.
+10 new bugs to discover, go on!

+Oh, you say you've still not yet encountered all the 44 Magical Forests bugs?
+Fret not, you still have a chance to get them!
+All cards are available for collection till 30 September 2021.

+Need to track your adventure?
+Use page 32-33 in the Bug-o-pedia to help you!
+You'll find in it other tips to help you in your journey.

 P.S.
 Want the latest Bug news?
 Go to Tattler's Updates page using the button above or the navigation bar!